Copyright guides and lists

 Copyright Guide for Research Students: What you need to know about copyright before depositing your electronic thesis in an online repository

 Sherpa/Romeo is a site which lists Journal and Publisher copyright policies.

-- Open Access (OA) is a movement to make available online research and scholarly material for the greater benefit of all, without cost, to enhance learning and scholarly communication.
+Open Access (OA) is a worldwide movement to make available online research and scholarly material for the greater benefit of all, without cost, to enhance learning and scholarly communication.

-- All OA material is made available with the consent of the publisher and copyright is retained.
+All OA material is made available with the consent of the publisher and copyright is retained by the author.
 The main reason authors make their articles openly accessible is to maximize their research impact and this is achieved by placing material in institutional repositories which, like Bond's, are indexed by Google and other major search engines.

-- It is in the spirit of OA that e-publications@ bond exists, to enable faculty, staff and researchers to contribute digital materials for long-term preservation and world-wide electronic accessibility.
+It is in the spirit of OA that e-publications@bond exists, to enable faculty, staff and researchers to contribute digital materials for long-term preservation and world-wide digital accessibility.

 - books, theses, reports, research articles, raw data sets, book chapters, conference proceedings as well as papers and records

 - maps and audio-visual materials including photographs, artworks, postcards, videos, musical sound, sheet music and sound recordings of interview

 - the full-text of major Australian newspapers, from 1803 to 1954

 - copies of selected Australian websites which may no longer be available online or in their original form